hashicorp/vault/website/source/docs/secrets/kv/index.html.md

 When running the `kv` secrets backend non-versioned only the most recently written value for a key will be preserved.
-The benefits of non-versioned `kv` is a reduced storage size for each key since no additional metadata or histroy is stored.
-Additionally, requests going to a backend configured this way will be more performant because for any given requests there will be fewer storage calls and no locking.
+The benefits of non-versioned `kv` is a reduced storage size for each key since no additional metadata or history is stored.
+Additionally, requests going to a backend configured this way will be more performant because for any given request there will be fewer storage calls and no locking.

 More information about running in this mode can be found in the [K/V